ravenf12/PTSB_Lecture_Notes/Unit_5/GeneralNotes/servers.md

 - An API is an Application Programming Interface, which is a way to provide information for other applications (communication among applications, ex. the front end web page can communicate with the server).
 - An API provides access to the server.
 - A server is an application that's locally saved in your system, even a physical device.

+MVC
+Stands for Model View Controller
+Architecture pattern(structure in which they are written/coded) that helps our Separation of Concerns
+Model: Database schematic, the blueprint for our data (we dictate what created data looks like/it's datatype)
+View: browser, Postman, etc. (what the users see) Application that interface with the server.
+Controller: Part of the server application which handles logic.
+(How we build our logic within the server, we code and create what routes can be used and what they do.)